Elevenlabs AudioNative Player

 1. Abandoned shopping carts

 The average rate of abandoned shopping carts is already high and only increasing.
-Right now, is just over 69.99%, which means that less than 1/4 of the people who put products in a shopping cart end up buying them.
+Right now, it is just over 69.99%, meaning that less than 1/4 of the people who put products in a shopping cart buy them.
 This is disheartening, but one has to accept this data.

 Facebook remarketing ads are perfect for closing deals.
 You can show them exactly the products they were initially interested in and encourage them to return to the site by offering, for example, an extra bonus, free shipping, or a return guarantee.